tensorpack/tensorpack/docs/tutorial/save-load.md

 Tensorpack includes another tool to save variables to TF checkpoint, see [save_chkpt_vars](../modules/tfutils.html#tensorpack.tfutils.varmanip.save_chkpt_vars).

-## Work with npz Files in Model Zoo
+## Work with .npz Files in the Model Zoo

-Most models provided by tensorpack are in npz (dictionary) format, because it's easy to manipulate without TF dependency.
+Most models provided by tensorpack are in npz (dictionary) format, because it's easy to use without TF dependency.
 You can read/write them with `np.load` and `np.savez`.

 [scripts/dump-model-params.py](../scripts/dump-model-params.py) can be used to remove unnecessary variables in a checkpoint